 What Edie Thinks About Cure Medical

 “I’m always running around, so those little catheters – the CURE Ultra – they are perfect for me.
 They are so compact, I can take them with me, no problem.
-And when I learned that Cure gives 10% of their net profits to find a cure for paralysis, I was really impressed.
+And when I learned that Cure supports medical research, I was really impressed.
 I just love that they do that, it’s a great thing!”

 Eventually Edie was able to relax the rigid scheduling and sleep through the night.
 From her current perspective looking back she says, “Now that I have had a few years to get used to this, I think the most important part of the journey is to find peers who are going through the same thing.